shilpakancharla/quantumlearning/README.md

 ## Neural Network

 * `schrodinger_nn.py`: We set up a simple neural network and solve the one-dimensional Schrodinger equation.
 We currently use seed 0 to read in the initial set of data, but we can modify this with a for loop to read in more data.
+There is additional code that can be modified for generating plots of the potentials and for saving the information about the weights and biases.

+## Visualization

+* `visualize.py`: Outputs bitmaps of the weights and biases from `schrodinger_nn.py`.
+Sorts them using the Guassian kernel to increase spatial correlation between weights and nodes.
+Doubles the size of the bitmap before generating the output.